SpartaHack/SpartaHack-Android-2016/README.md

-# SpartaHack2016-Android
+# SpartaHack Android
-The 2016 android application for SpartaHack
+The 2017 Android application for SpartaHack